mgribbins567/gos-fpl/blog/season-4-a-wu-13.md

 # Power Rankings

-On the bubble (in no order): MatthewR, Scott, Kevin, Divya, Fell off: Kevin
+On the bubble (in no order): MatthewR, Scott, Kevin, Divya Fell off: Kevin

 10 - John (-2) - League B - While he is currently the most in-form manager (undefeated in the last 6), it does come with a duo of 35 pointers and the death of Gabriel.
 That said, he does have Bruno Fernandes, Szoboszlai, and (god bless) Mateta, so surely he won't be stuck in 35-point purgatory forever.